Use case

 Identify the legal conversations that create the most friction and decide what InsertChat should answer, collect, or route automatically before a human ever has to step in.

-Connect the rollout to Clio and PracticePanther so the agent can work from real operating context instead of static copy.
+Connect the rollout to Clio and PracticePanther so the assistant can work from real operating context instead of static copy.

 Configure client intake automation and the escalation rules so the workflow keeps moving when the request is simple and hands off cleanly when it is not.